headconnect/pulumi-bug-reproducer/README.md

 You will also note that it has created that file in the local (".") directory - as well as having overwritten the Pulumi.yaml file (ironically removes the `stack:` parameter).

+### FIX:

+To fix this, simply uncomment line 32 of `automation.ts` to load the Pulumi.yaml from disk first.